Texas daily power demand sets record for May consumption

 The increased demand has pushed prices higher with day-ahead power for one hour on Sunday evening rising to $1,518 per MWh, from $42.19 per MWh for the same hour on Saturday.

-Power demand broke the daily record for the month of May twice before this month and hit a hit a preliminary 72,695 megawatts (MW) on Friday.

-ERCOT projected usage would break the new May daily record on Monday, the Memorial Day public holiday, when it forecasts a peak above 76,500 MW.

-High temperatures in Houston, Texas's biggest city, will reach 93 degrees Fahrenheit (34 degrees Celsius) on Sunday and rise to 99 F (37 C) on Memorial Day, according to meteorologists at AccuWeather.
+High temperatures in Houston, Texas's biggest city, will reach 93 degrees Fahrenheit (34 degrees Celsius) on Sunday and rise to 99 F (37 C) on Memorial Day, according to AccuWeather meteorologists.
 The normal high in Houston at this time of year is 88 F (31 C).

 One megawatt can usually power about 800 homes on a normal day but as few as 250 on a hot summer day in Texas.